An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Proof of Theorem

 We now apply the transformation given in \cite[16.8.8]{dlmf} on (\ref{fsdef}) to write $F_s$ in terms of generalized hypergeometric functions with variables close to $0$, rather than infinity.
 For $s \neq 0, 1/2,1,$ and any real number $A$, we have where

 and Using the series representation of the hypergeometric function , we deduce that We will now use this expansion to deal with the contribution of the small eigenvalues.
-In particular, we prove the following lemma. \begin{lemma} We have that
+In particular, we prove the following lemma. \begin{lemma} For $f_\epsilon$ as in equation (\ref{feps}), we have that

 and

 Hence,

 \end{lemma} \begin{proof} For $s \neq 0,1,1/2$ fixed real, by the series definition of the hypergeometric function (see \cite[\S 9.14, p.1010]{toisap}) , we have